MatthiasvdBelt/CAGECAT_instance/README.md

 ### 3. Preparing the container
-Execute the following steps with the geven commands for your operating system.
+Execute the following steps with the given commands for your operating system.

 1. Name a container and Docker image tag
    1. Use the desired Docker image tag.
 [Can be inspected here.](https://hub.docker.com/repository/docker/matthiasvdbelt/cagecat_instance/general)